Mosto Bousmina

-Mostapha (Mosto) Bousmina is a physical-chemist and rheologist working on nanomaterials and nanotechnology.
+Mostapha (Mosto) Bousmina is a Moroccan physical-chemist and rheologist working on nanomaterials and nanotechnology.

 Prof. Bousmina is the President of the Euro-Mediterranean University of Morocco in Fez, Chancellor of the Hassan II Academy of Science and Technology-Morocco, and President of the Network of African Academies of Sciences (NASAC).

 He is member at large of the Polymer Processing Society, Member of the World Academy of Sciences, and of the African Academy of Sciences.